ShefaliPawgi/GDG-Induction-PS/README.md

-the AIC and BIC are used to compute the order of the garch model required. i have scaled the returns and then trained my model on training dataset and then used rolling forecast validation.
+the AIC and BIC are used to compute the order of the garch model required. i have scaled the returns and then trained my model on training dataset and then used rolling forecast validation. then there are some testing metrics like QLIKE, MAE, MSE etc. in the end we have graphs for predicted volatility and confidence bands and lastly the actual prices for the predicted days.